Code on Wheels: Video Game Creation After-School Coding Program – Grand Rapids, MI

 Learning Focus & Skills Developed

-• Introduction to video game design and development
+• Video game design principles and interactive storytelling

 Who This Program Is Best For

-• Kids interested in creating video games, not just playing them
+• Kids who want to make games, not just play them

-• Families seeking after-school STEM programs in Grand Rapids
+• Families looking for structured after-school STEM enrichment in Grand Rapids

 About the Provider